This lightweight, dual-magazine pneumatic stick nailer ranks at the top for its combination of easy loading and high

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best Framing NailerGrip Rite Prime Guard GRTFC83 Framing NailerCheck Latest Price

 - Best Finish NailerMetabo 15-Gauge Finish Nail GunCheck Latest Price

 - Best Brad NailerRidgid 18-Gauge Brad NailerCheck Latest Price

 Whether you’re repairing a roof, redoing your wood floors, or starting any other type of major do-it-yourself project, chances are you’ll want a nail gun (also called a “nailer”).
 This handy power tool drives nails or other small fasteners deep into the surface of wood without splintering or otherwise harming the wood’s structural integrity.
 Today’s nailers are tailored to specific tasks, but they all have two power source options and two basic delivery systems.
-Ahead, all the info you need to find the best nail gun for your next project, plus full details on our top product picks.
+We provide the info on how to find the best nail gun for your next project, plus full details on our top product picks.

 - BEST FRAMING NAILER: Grip Rite Prime Guard GRTFC83 Framing Nailer

 - BEST FINISH NAILER: Metabo 15-Gauge Finish Nail Gun

 - BEST BRAD NAILER: Ridgid 18-Gauge Brad Nailer